openshift/enhancements/enhancements/etcd/storage-migration-for-etcd-encryption.md

 ## Design Details

-#### How do operators communicate the need for migration?
+### How do operators communicate the need for migration?

 They create a `StorageVersionMigration` resource for the GroupVersionResource they wish to migrate.

-#### How do operators get progress info?
+### How do operators get progress info?

  By examining `StorageVersionMigration.status.condition[@type='Succeeded|Running']`.

-#### What happens if multiple operators need migration?
+### What happens if multiple operators need migration?

 Each operator creates thier own request (`StorageVersionMigration`) for a specific GVR to be migrated.
 Each operator examines thier corresponding request for progress info.
 If multiple migration requests are made for the same GVR, those will be exected serially.

-#### Do we need throttling?
+### Do we need throttling?

 If we do, it would be a function of the upstream controller.
 Some throttling is currently done by the upstream controller.

-#### Do we want or need CRD migration as well which might mean to have a user-facing API.
+### Do we want or need CRD migration as well which might mean to have a user-facing API?

 No user-facing API will be provided with this enhancement.

-#### When do we trigger migration on upgrade?
+### When do we trigger migration on upgrade?

 From an etcd encryption point of view, we do not trigger migration during an upgrade.
 Triggering a migration during an upgrade might cause an actual storage version migration that the control plane might not be ready for (e.g. some node are behind).
 The apiserver operators have to orchestrate operand updates and migration.

-#### Where do we store state of the last successful migration of a resource?
-We don't want to run a migration again if it was successful.
+### Where do we store state of the last successful migration of a resource?
+We don't want to run a migration again if it was successful?

 The `StorageVersionMigration` resource can serve as a record of a successful migration.

-#### Do The `StorageVersionMigration` resources get cleaned up after a while?
+### Do The `StorageVersionMigration` resources get cleaned up after a while?

 After a new write key has been activated, the corresponding `StorageVersionMigration` resources for that key can be cleaned up.

 ## Test Plan

 * An e2e test verfying migrator functionality: create crd-v1, enable crd-v2, trigger migration, verify storageversionHash.
 * E2e tests added for **[Encrypting Data at Datastore Layer]** enhancement should not break.

 ## Graduation Criteria